johanna-utta-learner/bokmal-app/README.md

 People can view the project on GitHub, download it, clone it, or fork it.

 People cannot change this original repo unless they are given collaborator or write access.

+I expect people to use the project respectfully and lawfully.

 ## Running locally